Lady Susanna Stewart1

 by Sir Thomas Lawrence 2

-Granville Leveson-Gower, 1st Earl Granville was born on 12 October 1773.1 He was the son of Sir Granville Leveson-Gower, 1st Marquess of Stafford and Lady Susanna Stewart.1 He married Lady Harriet Elizabeth Cavendish, daughter of William Cavendish, 5th Duke of Devonshire and Lady Georgiana Spencer, on 24 December 1809.3 He died on 8 January 1846 at age 72.1
+Granville Leveson-Gower, 1st Earl Granville was born on 12 October 1773.1 He was the son of Granville Leveson-Gower, 1st Marquess of Stafford and Lady Susanna Stewart.1,3 He married Lady Harriet Elizabeth Cavendish, daughter of William Cavendish, 5th Duke of Devonshire and Lady Georgiana Spencer, on 24 December 1809.3 He died on 8 January 1846 at age 72.1

-Granville Leveson-Gower, 1st Earl Granville graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, in 1799 with a Doctor of Civil Law (D.C.L.).1 He held the office of a Lord of Treasury between 1800 and 1801.1 He was invested as a Privy Counsellor (P.C.) in 1804.1 He held the office of Ambassador to Russia between 1804 and 1805.1 He held the office of Ambassador to Russia between April 1807 and November 1807.1 He held the office of Secretary for War between July 1809 and November 1809.1 He was created 1st Baron Leveson of Stone, co.
+He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1799 with a Doctor of Civil Law (D.C.L.)1 He held the office of a Lord of Treasury between 1800 and 1801.1 He was appointed Privy Counsellor (P.C.) in 1804.1 He held the office of Ambassador to Russia between 1804 and 1805.1 He held the office of Ambassador to Russia between April 1807 and November 1807.1 He held the office of Secretary for War between July 1809 and November 1809.1 He was created 1st Baron Leveson of Stone, co.
 Stafford [U.K.] on 12 August 1814.1 He was created 1st Viscount Granville of Stone Park, co.
-Stafford [U.K.] on 12 August 1814.1 He held the office of Ambassador to The Netherlands in 1823.1 He held the office of Ambassador to France between 1824 and 1828.1 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.) in 1825.1 He held the office of Ambassador to France between 1830 and 1835.1 He was created 1st Earl Granville [U.K.] on 10 May 1833.1 He held the office of Ambassador to France between 1835 and 1841.1
+Stafford [U.K.] on 12 August 1814.1 He held the office of Ambassador to The Netherlands in 1823.1 He held the office of Ambassador to France between 1824 and 1828.1 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.) in 1825.1 He held the office of Ambassador to France between 1830 and 1835.1 He was created 1st Earl Granville [U.K.] on 10 May 1833.1 He held the office of Ambassador to France between 1835 and 1841.1

 Children of Granville Leveson-Gower, 1st Earl Granville and Lady Henrietta Frances Spencer